-The Difficulties of Meeting My Partner
+My Story: Meeting My Partner

 I don’t know why this always happens to me, but I resent having to meet my partner, and pretty much every time we arrange to meet.
-I often hope that they’ll forget so I’ll stop messaging first on the couple of days running up to it, but they never forget (I honestly don’t know why I keep acting like they’ll forget at this stage, they never have after all this time).
+I often hope that they’ll forget so I’ll stop messaging them a couple of days before on the run-up to our meeting, but they never forget (I honestly don’t know why I keep acting like they’ll forget at this stage, they never have after all this time).

-Even as I’m writing this on the train to meet them, I already know that I’ll most likely have a good time, and my experience with meeting them supports this as more often than not, I’ll have a good time: even though the feeling will be fleeting due to my chronic depression.
+Even as I’m writing this on the train to meet my partner, I already know that I’ll most likely have a good time, and my experience with meeting them supports this as more often than not, I’ll have a good time: even though the feeling will be fleeting due to my chronic depression.

 Knowing all this, I still go through this exact same process every time we plan to meet.
-Even though the evidence of our past arrangements to meet tell me it’s a fact that I’ll have a good time, I still can’t stop this process from happening.
+Even though the evidence of our past arrangements to meet tells me it’s a fact that I’ll have a good time, I still can’t stop this process from happening.
 Every.
 Single.
 Time.

-Clearly, it’s a combination of my anxiety disorders and borderline personality disorder, which makes it immune to logic, reason, and the evidence of my past experiences.
+Clearly, it’s a combination of my anxiety disorders and borderline personality disorder, which makes it immune to logic, reason, and the evidence of my experiences.
 I just wish I could overcome this problem because it makes things very difficult and, as I said, the evidence doesn’t justify the existence of this process.

 Have any of you guys experienced something similar?
 It’s kind of like an unexplainable fear of something, but it’s something that is mundane and you’ve done countless times before.
 Is there a way to overcome this?